Hyperzsb/natalia-theme/README.md

 There is some information you can add to Natalia in the section `Personal information settings` of the `_config.yaml` file.
 You can add your name, your description, and your social media accounts & channels.

-> Natalia currently only supports Email, Twitter, Facebook, Instagram, YouTube, and GitHub.
+> Natalia currently supports Email, Facebook, GitHub, Instagram, Linkedin, Stack Overflow, Twitter, WhatsApp, and YouTube.
-> But it is quite simple to add more social media like Stack Overflow or Vimeo to Natalia by yourself.
-> Just need a few Web skills.
+> And it is quite simple to add more social media like Vimeo to Natalia by yourself with a few Web skills.

 Additionally, you can also edit the base title of windows and the copyright information in the footer.